thomasebsmith/finances/README.md

 - Simulation data and tax calculations for locations outside the United States
 - Data about other types of investment assets (commodities, real estate, derivatives, etc.) integrated into the predictor and optimizer
-- Risk premium analysis based on different investment strategies and risk-free rates of return
+- Historical and predictive risk premium analysis based on different investment strategies and risk-free rates of return

 ## Contributing
 To contribute to this project, please open an issue if one does not exist for